Project Health Questionnaire

 Nurture: How will the beneficiaries of this project be nurtured?

-• Is 60-day post-implementation support and reinforcement training quantified in the project plan?
+• Is 60-day post-implementation support and reinforcement training included in the project plan

-• Is there a plan to continuously nurture the project's beneficiaries (people, time, CAPEX/OPEX, and benefits) over the solution's life?
+• Is there a plan to continuously support the project's beneficiaries (people, time, CAPEX/OPEX, and benefits) throughout the solution's lifecycle?

-Remember the questions using MISSION™ as an acronym.
+Remember the questions by using MISSION™ as an acronym.

 Hey, wait a minute.
 Mission has only seven letters.
 What's the eighth question?